Lucas Lanigan: Domestic violence charge and 2024 election

 On October 25, 2024, the Sanford Police Department issued an arrest warrant for Lanigan on one count of domestic violence aggravated assault, a class B felony.
 According to the warrant, he "did intentionally, knowingly or recklessly cause bodily injury" to a female "under circumstances manifesting extreme indifference to the value of human life."

 An affidavit filed by Jeremy Riddle, a Sanford police officer, wrote that Lanigan's wife Catalina had discovered him having an affair in a storage unit.
 She confronted him, where Lanigan then proceeded to grab Catalina "around the neck with both hands and choked her for approximately 20 seconds."
+An act legally and medically referred to as non-fatal strangulation, which exponentially increases the risk of intimate partner homicide perpetrated against victims.
 She was able to get away and go back home, calling two of her friends.
 First responders took Catalina to the Maine Medical Center in Sanford, where they discovered bruises on both the left and right sides of her neck.
 She also had marks on her face and nose and within her mouth.

 Three days after the arrest warrant was issued, Lanigan turned himself in to the York County Jail on October 28, nearly a week before Election Day.
 Lanigan had his first court hearing on October 30.
 At the court hearing, Catalina attempted to have Lanigen's charge dropped, claiming that he had never tried to choke her and was instead trying to help her.
-Initially held without bail, district court judge John Lucy noted that because Lanigan had "no appreciable criminal record" and had a low risk of re-offense, Lucy set his bail to $3,000.
-He was then released on bail on November 1.
+Initially held without bail, district court judge John Lucy set his bail to $3,000 as Lanigan had "no appreciable criminal record" and a low risk of re-offense.
+Lanigan was released on bail on November 1.